 Success in the business world depends on a balance of technical skill and interpersonal charisma.
 Even if you’re not the best at what you do, you may still be memorable for the impression you make on others.
 Alternatively, you may be the best in your business and still leave people unimpressed due to a lack of professionalism.
 Regardless of industry or title, anyone can make a good interpersonal impression by following these basic rules:

-- Business cards – Keep your business cards in a convenient place.
+- Business cards – Before we begin with, if you do not have an appropriate business card, consider seeking the services of agencies like Duplo International, to get a bunch of curated contact cards for your venture.
+They can customize the card with all the necessary details required for your business.
+But, always ensure your business cards are kept in a convenient place.
 No one wants to watch you dig through your purse or the contents of your wallet.
 I use a promo-style card holder that matches the InfoMart identity so I can always be marketing.
 When someone compliments my business card holder, I give it to them.

 - Shoes – Women should wear close-toed shoes that aren’t too high or distracting.
 People do notice if you’re bent at the waist trying to walk in heels that are too high.
 Shoes aren’t that important in business except when the wearer’s awkwardness draws attention to them, and the way you hold yourself and move through a room is an impression that stays with people.